ItsLastDay/StackOverflow_Map/README.md

 Then type (from the root of the repository)
 `make visualize_example`
+(NOTE: if this command fails, e.g. because some requirement is missing, you need to delete `./src/visualization/tsne_output_example.tsv` file in order to run `make visualize_example` again)
 It should complete in a matter of minutes.
 Then go to `src/visualization` folder and start a server:
 ```
 cd ./src/visualization